tanzilzubair/tanzilzubair/README.md

   <img align="left" alt=“Github” src="https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif" width="140px" height="140px">
 </p>

-My name is Tanzil Zubair Bin Zaman, and I'm an amature software developer and all-around tech-obsessed individual.
-Coding - and minor hardware dabblings here and there - have been my passion for as long as I can remember, and I am deeply fasicnated by every aspect of them; from ML to systems software, from IBM's quantum computers to Raspberry Pis.
+My name is Tanzil Zubair Bin Zaman, and I'm an amature software developer.
+I've been obssessed with technology for as long as I can remember, and per my mom's accounts, since *before* I could remember as well.
+In my free time, I build things, be it mechs with physical Lego, or software, with the digital Lego that is coding.
+Clicking together those plastic pieces endlessly fascinated me as a child, and coding does the same now, with each new line I write.
+From IBM's quantum computers to Raspberry Pis, and from abstract ML models to systems software, I love it all!

 Currently, I've been devoted to making some passion projects of mine get off the ground and up and running!